 Imaging on the Ananda is one of its greatest strengths.

-The music has a ton of room to breathe and express itself, with the attack, sustain, and decay here all nearly perfect.
+The music has a ton of room to breathe and express itself, with exemplary attack, sustain, decay, and release.

 I was finding instruments and vocals fully and completely fleshed out.

-You could hear them in their absolute entirety, trailing off beautifully and revealing so much about the character of the artist.
+You could hear them in their entirety, trailing off beautifully and revealing much about the artist’s true character.

 Genre Pairing

-They have an excellent bass response that’s neither rolled off nor boosted, a great mid-range for female vocals and instruments, a perfect treble for Rock and Metal, and plenty of air and spacing for stuff like Jazz and Classical.
+The Ananda has an excellent bass response that’s neither rolled off nor boosted, a great mid-range for female vocals and instruments, a crispy treble for Rock and Metal, plenty of air and spacing for stuff like Jazz and Classical, and lots of slam and impact for Pop, Hip-Hop, and anything else with more of a focus on the low end.

 Amplification